I Could Have Danced All Night: Notable recordings

-Peggy Lee recorded a Cha-cha-cha version of I Could Have Danced All Night on her 1960 album Latin ala Lee!.
+Peggy Lee recorded a Cha-cha-cha version on her 1960 album Latin ala Lee!.

 Andy Williams covered the song on his 1964 album The Great Songs from My Fair Lady and Other Broadway Hits.
 Shirley Bassey recorded and released this song on two 1965 albums, including "Shirley Stops The Shows" released in the UK, and 'Shirley Bassey Belts The Best' released in the USA.
 Petula Clark recorded a version for her 1968 album The Other Man's Grass Is Always Greener.

 The song was performed by Jane Powell in the 1959 NBC television special Sunday Showcase "Give My Regards to Broadway", for which a kinescope recording still exists.

 In 1976, Florence Henderson performed the song on The Brady Bunch Variety Hour.

 The song was performed by Jayma Mays as her character Emma Pillsbury on the FOX television show Glee in the episode "Mash-Up".

 I Could Have Danced All Night was performed by young British soprano Hollie Steel during her audition on Britain's Got Talent.
 She later recorded the song on her debut album.

 Noted Wagnerian soprano Birgit Nilsson recorded the song for the 1960 gala performance recording of Johann Strauss's operetta Die Fledermaus on the Decca/London label.
 Herbert von Karajan conducted the recording of the operetta, but the conductor of this excerpt, as well as that of most of the other gala excerpts included, is not identified.

 Jane Ira Bloom included the song in her 2011 album Wingwalker.